NickyMeuleman/nicky-blog/src/pages/upgrading-to-gatsby-v2/index.md

 ## Add graphql imports

 In v1 you could export queries that used `graphql` without first importing it 😕.
 Gatsby would know what you meant, and everything would work.
-Here is [how](https://www.gatsbyjs.org/tutorial/part-four/#wait--where-did-the-graphql-tag-come-from).
+The Gatsby docs explain [how it works](https://www.gatsbyjs.org/tutorial/part-four/#wait--where-did-the-graphql-tag-come-from). _or worked, since `graphql` is no longer there in v2 without first importing it._

 You should no longer export a graphql query without first importing `graphql` in v2.

 ```diff